 You qualify if you are a resident of Mississippi and a parent, or legal guardian of the child or children applying and meet Mississippi federal poverty guidelines.
 Children up to High School are eligible.
-If you would like to enroll you child/children in this program, apply here.
+If you would like to enroll your child/children in this program,

 CHIPS – Children’s Health Insurance Program

 CHIPS is a free or low-cost medical program for children of disadvantaged families meeting Federal Poverty Guidelines.
 CHIPS and Medicaid cover eligible children up to the age of 19.
 You qualify you must live in Mississippi and meet the age requirements, or be the child’s main caregiver, be a U.S. citizen, naturalized, permanent resident or legal alien.
 Call to request an application at 1-800-421-2402 or download the application and mail to email@example.com, or bring it to a Regional Medicaid office in your area.
 You can also fax your application to 601-576-4164.

 Mississippi LIHEAP (Low Income Home Energy Assistance Program) helps pay heating and utility bills for disadvantaged households.
 For Help with Gas, Water or Electric Bills, go to Local Church Assistance.
 LIHEAP energy assistance is a low-income grant, that gives families up to $350, for heating bills.

 If you live in a warm state, they help with cooling costs.
 Home heating grants help disadvantaged resident pay for Winter heating bills.
 Call 1-800-421-2408 to request an application or application here.

 Mississippi Financial Assistance – Disaster Relief